klouddb/pg_backup_compliance/README.md

 ```

-3. Add following to postgresql.conf
+3. Add following to postgresql.conf and restart Postgres

 ```